Pattern formation by turbulent cascades: Abstract

 \section{Abstract}

-Fully developed turbulence is a universal and scale-invariant chaotic state characterized by an energy cascade from large to small scales where the cascade is eventually arrested by dissipation.
-In this Letter, we show how to harness these seemingly structureless turbulent cascades to generate patterns.
-Conceptually, pattern or structure formation entails a process of wavelength selection: patterns typically arise from the linear instability of a homogeneous state.
-By contrast, the mechanism we propose here is fully non-linear and triggered by a non-dissipative arrest of turbulent cascades.
-Instead of being dissipated, energy piles up at intermediate scales.
-Using a combination of theory and large-scale simulations, we show that the tunable wavelength of these cascade-induced patterns is set by a non-dissipative transport coefficient called odd or gyro viscosity.
-This non-dissipative viscosity is ubiquitous in chiral systems ranging from plasmas, bio-active media and quantum fluids.
-Beyond chiral fluids, cascade-induced pattern formation could occur in natural systems including oceanic and atmospheric flows, planetary and stellar plasma such as the solar wind, as well as in industrial processes such as the pulverization of objects into debris or in chemistry and biology where the coagulation of droplets can be interrupted at a tunable scale.
+Fully developed turbulence is a universal and scale-invariant chaotic state characterized by an energy cascade from large to small scales where the cascade is eventually arrested by dissipation~\cite{Cardy2008,Davidson2015,Falkovich2001,Alexakis2018,Eyink2006,Frisch1995}.
+In this article, we show how to harness these seemingly structureless turbulent cascades to generate patterns.
+Pattern formation entails a process of wavelength selection, which can usually be traced to the linear instability of a homogeneous state~\cite{Cross1993}.
+By contrast, the mechanism we propose here is fully non-linear.
+It is triggered by a non-dissipative arrest of turbulent cascades: energy piles up at an intermediate scale, which is neither the system size nor the smallest scales at which energy is usually dissipated.
+Using a combination of theory and large-scale simulations, we show that the tunable wavelength of these cascade-induced patterns can be set by a non-dissipative transport coefficient called odd viscosity, ubiquitous in chiral fluids ranging from bio-active to quantum systems~\cite{Avron1998,oddreview,Berdyugin2019,Morrison1984,Saarloos2023}.
+Odd viscosity, which acts as a scale-dependent Coriolis-like force, leads to a two-dimensionalization of the flow at small scales, in contrast with rotating fluids where a two-dimensionalization occurs at large scales~\cite{Alexakis2018}.
+Beyond odd-viscosity fluids, we discuss how cascade-induced patterns can arise in natural systems including atmospheric flows~\cite{Diamond2005,Sukoriansky2007,Berloff2009,Chekhlov1996,Rhines1979,Legras1999,Grianik2004}, stellar plasma such as the solar wind~\cite{Squire2022,Meyrand2021,Miloshevich2021}, or the pulverization and coagulation of objects or droplets where mass rather than energy cascades~\cite{Krapivsky2010,Testik2007,Friedlander2000}.